paterczm/monitor-manager/README.md

 monitor-manager monitors push --monitorsConfigFile monitors.json --apiKey <api key>
 ```

 The monitors config file contains references to locations and alert policy.
 You will need to create them manually and figure out what their ids are.
-The tool does not help with that right now.
+The tool helps with that a little - you can pull a list of existing locations and alert policies with ids.

 For each created monitor, the tool will update monitors config file with monitor ids, allowing for future updates to existing monitors.
 To update a monitor, simply edit the config file and run the monitors push command again.